-Recommendation: Approve Partial Approval Disapprove Insufficient Information
+Recommenda ition: Approve Partial Approval Disapprove Insufficient Information

-Summary: The water quality target for this TMDL is based on the numeric water quality standards for E. coli bacteria established to protect the recreational beneficial uses for the stream segment of the Sheyenne River above Lake Ashtabula.
-The E. coli standards are expressed in coliform forming units (cfu) per 100 milliliters (mL) of the water sample.
-The E. coli target for the impaired segment is: 126 cfu/100 mL during the recreation season from May 1 to September 30.
-While the standard is intended to be expressed as the 30-day geometric mean, the target for the stream segment was used to compare to values from single grab samples.
-This ensures that the reductions necessary to achieve the target will be protective of both the acute (single sample value) and chronic (geometric mean of 5 samples) standard.
+Summary: The water quality targets for these TMDLs are based on the numeric water quality standards for E. coli bacteria that have been established to protect the recreational beneficial uses for the two impaired stream segments of the Cannonball River.

+Bacteria standards are expressed in coliform forming units (cfu) per 100 milliliters (mL) of the water sample.
+The E. coli target for each impaired segment is: 126 cfu/100 mL during the recreation season from May 1 to September 30.
+While the standards are intended to be expressed as the 30-day geometric mean, the targets for each stream segment were used to compare to values from single grab samples.
+This ensures that the reductions necessary to achieve the targets will be protective of both the acute (single sample value) and chronic (geometric mean of 5 samples) standards.